anushkaguptaaa/pytanic/README.md

 | fare | passenger fare |
 | cabin | cabin number |
 | embarked | **Port of Embarkation**<br>C<br>Q<br>S | <br>Cherbourg<br>Queenstown<br>Southampton |

+## Conclusion
+These the following conclusion we can make after analysing the following data.

 <details>
 <summary>Links to all the resources from where I learnt the following</summary>